 We commend ONC's emphasis on digital health literacy as a critical component of broader health literacy.
-Some individuals may require increased technological support and assistance, which may in turn affect consumers' likelihood and ability to electronically access and use their health information.
-We envision these activities to enhance individuals' understanding and engagement taking place now, as well as in the next six to ten years, if we are to move towards a learning health system by 2024.
+Some individuals may require increased technological support and assistance, which in turn may affect consumers' likelihood and ability to electronically access and use their health information.
+Addressing literacy in English can also help individuals with limited English proficiency until the information is made available in the preferred language, by using low-literacy materials to aid understanding and subsequent translation into the preferred language.
+These activities to enhance individuals' understanding and engagement should take place now, as well as in the next six to ten years, if we are to move towards a learning health system by 2024.

 Efforts to improve digital health literacy are important, and we underscore the need to create digital tools that address the varying states of digital health literacy now.
 Consumer-facing technologies must provide information in terms that individuals can understand in order to support consumer participation in shared decision-making.
-We believe that increasing the overall usability of health IT tools will both simultaneously enhance digital literacy and individuals' meaningful participation in their health and care.
-We encourage technology vendors to partner with individuals, patients and families to develop patient portals, care planning platforms, and other consumer-facing health IT tools.
+We believe that increasing the overall usability of health IT tools will simultaneously enhance digital literacy and enhance individuals' meaningful participation in their health and care.
+We encourage technology vendors to partner with individuals, patients and families to develop patient portals, care planning platforms and other consumer-facing health IT tools.
 (See section VI above, on C2.)